shayandavoodii/OnlinePortfolioSelection.jl/docs/src/python.md

 # Use `OnlinePortfolioSelection.jl` in Python

-Generally, Julia packages can be used in a Python environtment easily using packages than can wrap Julia packages into Python packages.
-For example, [PyJulia](https://pyjulia.readthedocs.io/en/latest/index.html) is one of the most popular wrapper packages in this area.
-There is a comprehensive installation guide in the [PyJulia documentation](https://pyjulia.readthedocs.io/en/latest/installation.html).
-Please follow the instructions there to install PyJulia and Julia.
-Importing Julia packages into Python is discussed before (i.e., see [[1](https://stackoverflow.com/q/73070845/11747148), [2](https://blog.esciencecenter.nl/how-to-call-julia-code-from-python-8589a56a98f2)]).
-In this section, I'll show how to use `OnlinePortfolioSelection.jl` in Python.
-If you had issues with importing the package, please check [this](https://stackoverflow.com/questions/77264168/importerror-pkg-name-not-found-in-importing-a-julia-package-in-python-using-p) discussion.
+Generally, Julia packages can be used in a Python environment with ease by employing wrapper packages that facilitate the translation of Julia functionalities into Python.
+A notable package in this domain is [PyJulia](https://pyjulia.readthedocs.io/en/latest/index.html).
+Comprehensive installation guidelines can be found in the [PyJulia documentation](https://pyjulia.readthedocs.io/en/latest/installation.html).
+To leverage Julia packages in Python, previously discussed methods have covered importing Julia code into Python ([1](https://stackoverflow.com/q/73070845/11747148), [2](https://blog.esciencecenter.nl/how-to-call-julia-code-from-python-8589a56a98f2)).
+In this section, I'll demonstrate how to utilize `OnlinePortfolioSelection.jl` in Python.
+For resolution of potential issues during package importation, please refer to [this](https://stackoverflow.com/questions/77264168/importerror-pkg-name-not-found-in-importing-a-julia-package-in-python-using-p) discussion.

-1. Install PyJulia: `pip install julia`.
-Make sure the Julia path is registered in the system environment variable `PATH` (i.e., `julia` can be called in the command line).
-The Julia path is usually `\.julia\juliaup\julia-<VERSION>\bin` or `C:\Users\your-user-name\AppData\Local\Programs\Julia\Julia-<VERSION>\bin`.
+1. Begin by installing PyJulia via `pip install julia`.
+Ensure that the Julia path is added to the system environment variable `PATH`, enabling the usage of `julia` from the command line.
+Typically, the Julia path is found in `\.julia\juliaup\julia-<VERSION>\bin` or `C:\Users\your-user-name\AppData\Local\Programs\Julia\Julia-<VERSION>\bin`.
-2. Run Python
+2. Launch Python.
-3. Enter the following commands in Python (Here, I run the [MRvol](@ref) algorithm as an example):
+3. Execute the subsequent commands in Python.
+In this instance, I'm demonstrating the execution of the [MRvol](@ref) algorithm.

 ```python
 >>> from julia import Pkg